Punk Security DevSecOps birthday CTF

 Passwords.kdb:$keepass$*1*6000*0*de0caa8989332003fb19f2bbb9d231fc*12483160763d1c55664327d50bc438d8b7140475314dcd6e57a5461d6a88b88b*5a39e1cdf4775de9edd74dbbbf314e06*475d12aee0d194acb7ad27c5c34c734595ff7fadda1cbea7abc503b6aa983a66*1*1024*45eb969afa089b0a8d20ecb4207db5cfec3985b59f1d6a2dfcb4dcfb4b4d687d21acf7b4bcc934bd87e879812f013818d72ad3443062ecfc9d90d907748dcc8ba37a77978332f01bcaf1bf06f9c0b66e3187e85dca79898b53cc614eb91f3bdd77ee497645f964066add2b278d7974a9832f2700f9ea0e43fc937da4d377959ca1d2fcbc1fd155d5aefb34a9337cc1aff2c11ea88cae0d9958fd8b10e153888cbd86ab295868b1ddf2384dfa34120e74b727ba556d0365746b3ab66729c0646ede49de0029d9244454b561adec55fa98d2188e01658b38a07b60ecd456225a1b7a90afd85a5362bc8a436f1f071448a04931772b41b4538a2d76f18cda5fbff7261b195b673a38f5b8d7ed9ad59d75fd776b2916aaedd961f9ae94bdca140b5da089386d90c9e97d228f4ff6a25e68ab1832f33d043d6c5cd3334b71f70d880a040c9e9eac30ff5cf3b8fd75034404a78ccdfd370fbd85b8fde3166843cc6ab93b0847d37b7b7e05b9a9e67ea151bc8a224730dff4ec5048b725a7db8c653cb1a20afd77811f5c1c323206e05d877838e79b0fa8fce4277ded08fd9ca888af54beacf1a1618700a13761d4602cfa6aa80026d7e12e186f9dae2a25813d339fe2f5d9fc4f00dfb76ace0f4896c15a966d636f6dfca314db1c4b09f11231e04941dd2266f6ca64dfbace86abe1f5e70c3fa01fbe70377cd43391b2ee995a6825346c987c8c7e3068da7b30be79a9292893ba0ecf12619b5d43aa2372385fb9a5234c344212f7d4c498e2a0954813d94a4be112fa64caf8c020997b98f52d5b25c9801cf1c6e53ff6b6bbfb2a0acf2dba515068100454db102b70198a38cc01c7413c0d6e8058168166da9c413e7307f5295a53318ff09e79acaec1b828aced6546789b490c2bf9f21f411a7f2574b6c6eba7bcbb5d1ee19eb29ee2c7639c20ba2a1a3a7c72a484755fdc1a20e6f14835a8196fb97e994f72df06a9f9857675d17503323d3c8953d028c223f71418172a5b5efdac8dc5242fe5f6f7e1f16fcef9f7f5c93834699b616e2188746b7282724db0b15657c8c9cac4b171ae8a7ed371b23ef8b89b9adf55353a8972e86843d656650f1d021d15fe565faf196468acb0d1740f848f32fe9318a1125e4323200c17a62995aa510fca6e101da8748035a5501db3ba70c6614ef680303f3c9066802e5aa5001cd517a64d9e7d77a0e92d5e11cda62fa5d656ed56bb6ca35d3bd72a2e77aab0122f429ee3a0515c30786ce386105829b52889f43f9a004e06235bdba23e9885f20fcce487385586e30c873de4e2c1d894b7799a76854e660517ab8de65fac147807b29c7466d8c09fa6edd267064179d2632ba7d9c8c3feb7abd28145ff11e5577b80414c81cad0aa967c226aba80d25da6ea288cb289398ff84603e169536c58ca6f79ca5171535166b315a7

-of the repo, I found that we need to remove the first prefix Passwords.kdb
+When read the README.md of the repo, I found that we need to remove the first prefix Passwords.kdb so that we can able to use hashcat to crack it.

 1